The Pupil Premium Treetops School 2020/21

 - We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.

-- Pupil premium funding will be allocated by the Senior Management Team who will identify priority areas.
+- Pupil premium funding will be allocated by the Senior Leadership Team who will identify priority areas to ensure GAP’s in both social and academic progress is addressed.

 - Limited funding and resources means that not all children receiving free school meals will be in receipt of pupil premium interventions at one time.